sandeepkumar17/td-dev.to/blog-posts/chatgpt/chatgpt-prompts-for-developers.md

 These are some of the examples of how ChatGPT can make a developer's life easy.
 Besides that, ChatGPT can also help with learning new concepts, understanding design patterns, code refactoring, brainstorming ideas, interview preparations, and much more.

 ## ChatGPT Prompts for Writing Code:
+I have collected the ChatGPT prompts that can make the life of a developer easy as they can leverage the powerful AI-backed ChatGPT more efficiently.